F-77777/tui-gradient-block/readme.md

 # tui-gradient-block

 ### an extension to [ratatui](ratatui.rs)'s block widget with support for border gradients and a lot of different things that the ordinary block doesn't have, allowing for very visually appealing tuis.
+# Note:

+this crate is in the experimental versions and some things may not work as expected

 ### Features